 That skill of his is accompanied by some incredibly realistic and lifelike artwork (I know I have used those words many times) by interior and cover artist Mike Perkins.
 It matches perfectly with the contents of the issue and I’m a sucker for consistency.
 From the facial expressions, shading of the pages, to the poses of the characters, just everything is so real.
 This is also accompanied by truthful and lifelike colouring by Paul Mounts which only adds to that effect.
 It’s safe to say that the artwork within this book and series is like no other at the moment.

-This issue of Lois Lane has been my favourite so far from the entire series.
+Lois Lane #5 has been my favourite so far from the entire series.
 But like I said, we may have some answers, but we have so many more questions.
 We now know that Lois wasn’t the prime target for the shooting in the restaurant, but who was?
 And most importantly, how are the deaths of innocent children related to these thugs and assassin plots?
 I guess we will have to wait to find out.